filipetcardozo/meu-repertorio/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Tasks that need to be done

+### Essentials tasks
+- [ ] Creation of the user management screen
+- [ ] Creation of the approval screen for figures
+- [ ] Fix login and account creation screen

+### Secondary tasks
+- [ ] Create screen for viewing the repertoire on mobile
+- [ ] Adapt home screen to show songs that the user prefers
+- [ ] Create some way to show the amount of views a certain song has

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)